Hex Strategy Map — Turn-Based Strategy Toolkit for Godot 4.6+

 | CombatResolver | Pluggable combat — injectable damage, terrain bonus, flanking, outcome Callables |

-| FlowField | One field serves N units — efficient group movement via trace_path |
+| FlowField | One field serves N units — efficient group movement via trace_path.
+On 250×250: build ~1.9 s, trace_path ~85 µs — ~22 000× faster to trace than rebuild, so amortizing over many units is essentially free |

 | MapGenerator | Procedural terrain via noise, rivers, scatterable locations |